ioBroker/ioBroker.admin/DEVELOPER.md

     {
         // contextData indicates that your adapter supports dynamic GUI
         contextData: {
+            admin: {
+                notification: {
                     offlineMessage: I18n.getTranslatedObject('Instance is offline'),
                     specificUserData,
                 },
             },
+        },
+    },
 );
 ```

-The structure of `contextData` is adapter-specific.
+The structure of `contextData.admin.notification` is adapter-specific.
 The only attribute that the admin can understand from the context data is `offlineMessage`.
 This message will be shown in the notification dialog if the instance is not alive.

 Developers should store the information in the context required for generating the GUI.